jesserosato/jaams-web/README.md

 **TODO:
 ---------------------------------------
-- Database interactions			- Jesse.
 TODO:
 - Validators - Adrian and Anthony
 - Set proper default values for all inputs (Check client's notes) - Adrian and Anthony
 - Add inputs that will be hidden/revealed by JS. - Adrian and Anthony
 - Define (and use in templates) error messages. - Adrian and Anthony
 - Javascript. - Jesse
+- CSC131\ECS\Models\Base::save() - Jesse
+- Expand logging, move Debugger to Logger - Jesse
-- Build database connection layer. - Jesse
+- UPDATE SYSTEM DOCUMENTATION - Jesse